beersb/Network-Traffic-Analysis/README.md

   *Ref.
 8: An image displaying the Windows commands discovered in the cleartext TCP stream*
 </div>

-After obtaining this information, the module moves onto a new section, in which we were given an additional PCAP file to analyze and told that in this scenario, we had discovered a TLS key (included in the course resources) which might prove useful in our analysis.
+After we had obtained this information, the module prompted us to move onto a new section, in which we were given an additional PCAP file to analyze and told that in this scenario, we had discovered a TLS key (included in the course resources) which might prove useful in our analysis.

-To start out, we niavely tried to simply apply the 'rdp' display filter to the PCAP file.
+To start out, we naively tried to simply apply the 'rdp' display filter to the PCAP file.
 However, it immediately became clear that this was not going to work.
 Doing a little more research, it turns out the RDP, by defualt, encrypts all of its traffic using TLS (hence the TLS key included in the resources).
-Because the traffic is encrypted, Wireshark can't dig into the packet and determine if the packet is RDP traffic, and it thus does not show up under the 'rdp' filter.
+Because the traffic is encrypted, Wireshark can't dig into the packet and determine whether the packet is RDP traffic, and it thus does not show up under the 'rdp' filter.
 Therefore, we adjusted our search, this time using the filter

         tcp.port == 3389

-This gave us an indication of traffic that at least has the potential to be RDP traffic, as 3389 is the defualt port for this service, but we still cannot be completely certain without decrypting the traffic.
+This gave us all of the traffic that at least had the potential to be RDP, as 3389 is the defualt port for this service, but we still could not be completely certain without decrypting the traffic.

 <div>
   <img src="./lab-images/Wireshark/RDP/EncryptedRDPTraffic.png" alt="Network Traffic Analysis Image" width="1000" height="250">